Get a mortgage

 Always remember your mortgage is secured on your home.
 Your home may be repossessed if you do not keep up repayments.

 With a capital repayment mortgage, you’ll make monthly repayments for an agreed period of time (also known as the ‘term’) until you’ve paid back both the capital and the interest.

 This means that the amount you owe will decrease every month.
 And, as long as you keep up the repayments, your mortgage will be fully paid off at the end of the term.
-Having a fully paid off mortgage means you own your own home and have a saleable asset.
+Having a fully paid off mortgage means you own your own home.